World Doctors' Day

 Diagnosis: the main challenge

-One of the biggest challenges facing Dr. Gómez Cerezo in his specialty is the early diagnosis of rare diseases, a challenge that has been historically complicated and that today tops the list of demands of clinicians and patients.
-"The delay in the diagnosis of rare diseases has been a problem for years.
-The delay between the first consultation and diagnosis is too long.
-It is true that it has been reduced in recent years, but it is still insufficient," assures Dr. Gómez Cerezo.
+One of the greatest challenges Dr. Gómez Cerezo faces in his specialty is the early diagnosis of rare diseases—a challenge that has historically been difficult and is now at the top of the list of demands from clinicians and patients.
+“Delays in diagnosing rare diseases have been a problem for years.
+The time between the first consultation and the diagnosis is too long.
+It’s true that it has been reduced in recent years, but it’s still not enough,” says Dr. Gómez Cerezo.

 For him, advances in genetics and personalized medicine play a crucial and determining role.
 The use of genetic tools to identify low-prevalence diseases is revolutionizing the way doctors approach these cases.
 The ability to offer an accurate diagnosis not only improves the prognosis of patients, but also offers an answer to families who, for years, have been forced to live with uncertainty and have seen their quality of life reduced because they have been unable to access adequate treatment.